bransonf/hl7r/README.md

 ```

 ## Usage
-This package exports a single function, and accepts either a character vector or file path directing to a valid HL7 file.
+This package exports two functions.
+The first reads `.hl7` data and accepts either a character vector or file path directing to a valid HL7 file.

 ```r
 library(hl7r)